LSPInc/MMM-PumpPriceSG/README.md

-# MMM-PumpPriceSG
+# MMM-NEATide

-A module for the [MagicMirror²](https://github.com/MichMich/MagicMirror) project which creates a table filled with the latest petrol pump prices in Singapore.
+A module for the [MagicMirror²](https://github.com/MichMich/MagicMirror) project which creates a table filled with the latest tide timings from NEA Singapore.

 All the variables of the objects in the array are represented by a table column.

 ## Installation